inaka/Jayme/README.md

 Notice these things here:

 1. A `typealias` is used in order to tie the generic `EntityType` to a concrete type (your `User`), hence letting the repository know which kind of entity it works with.
-2. `BackendType` is tied to the `NSURLSessionBackend` type in the `CRUDRepository` definition.
+2. `BackendType` is tied to the `NSURLSessionBackend` type in the [CRUDRepository](/Jayme/CRUDRepository.swift#L25) definition.
 However, since the latter is a protocol, you still need to *instantiate* a `NSURLSessionBackend` in your concrete repository.
 3. The `name` that you provide usually represents the name that is given for a group of these kind of entities.
-That name is what is going to be used for composing a `path` which, at a later stage, the backend is going to hit for basic CRUD operations (e.g. `DELETE localhost:8080/users/123`).
+That name is what is going to be used for composing a `path` which, at a later stage, the backend is going to hit for basic CRUD operations (for instance: `DELETE localhost:8080/users/123`).

 That's it!
 With this basic configuration you're all set to perform CRUD asynchronous operations with your users from anywhere in your app.

-> If you need pagination functionality, you can make it also conform to `PagedRepository`, and you'll get that functionality for free.
+> If you need pagination functionality, you can make your repository also conform to `PagedRepository`, and you'll get that functionality for free.
+Check out the code documentation for further information.

 #### 3. Perform basic CRUD operations

-Here are some examples of methods that you can call from your view controller:
+Here are some examples of functions that you can call from your view controller:

 ```swift
 UserRepository().findAll().start() { result in